Symantec: parts of antivirus source code exposed

 "Symantec can confirm that a segment of its source code used in two of our older enterprise products has been accessed, one of which has been discontinued," Cris Paden, a spokesman for Symantec, said in an email on Friday.

-Symantec, which reported $1.68 billion in sales in the third quarter, has benefited from heightened concern over hacking in the wave of high-profile attacks on Google Inc, Lockheed Martin and Nasdaq OMX Group Inc.
+Symantec, which reported $1.68 billion in sales in the third quarter, has benefited from heightened concern over hacking in the wave of high-profile attacks on Google Inc (GOOG.O), Lockheed Martin (LMT.N) and Nasdaq OMX Group Inc (NDAQ.O).

 A software maker's intellectual property, specifically its source code, is its most precious asset.
 Symantec's Norton Internet Security is among the most popular software available to stop viruses, spyware, and online identity theft.